-Doi Inthanon National Park is about 70 kms southwest of Chiang Mai.
-It takes about 1,5 hours to drive from Chiang Mai to Doi Inthanon.
-The area was declared a national park in 1972 and covers 482 square kilometers.
-Doi Inthanon is sometimes called “The Roof of Thailand”.
+Doi Inthanon National Park is about 70 km southwest of Chiang Mai.
+It takes about 1,5 hours to drive from Chiang Mai to the summit.
+Doi Inthanon became a national park in 1972 and covers 482 square kilometers.
+The mountain has the nickname “The Roof of Thailand”.

-Doi Inthanon is the highest mountain of Thailand, 2776 metres above sea level.
-It forms the watershed between the Ping River to the east and the Chaem River to the west, both of which eventually feed the Chao Phraya River, which supplies water to rice farms of the central plains and to Bangkok.
+Doi Inthanon is with 2776 meters above sea level the highest mountain in Thailand.
+It forms the watershed between the Ping River to the east and the Chaem River to the west.
+These rivers eventually feed the Chao Phraya River, which supplies water to rice farms of the central plains.

-The mountain was called Doi Angka in the past.
 The park has the greatest diversity of forest types in Northern Thailand.
-Below 1000 meters elevation, the park supports deciduous dipterocarp forest, bamboo deciduous forest and mixed deciduous forest that are all fairly typical of Northern Thailand.
+Below 1000 meters elevation, the park supports deciduous dipterocarp forest, bamboo deciduous forest, and mixed deciduous forests that are all fairly typical of Northern Thailand.

-We offer a large number of tours on Doi Inthanon.
+We offer a large number of tours to the Doi Inthanon National Park.